Reunirse/glean/doc/ScalaBasics.md

 ##### Tail Recursion

-* Function that call themselveds as the last action is called as tail recursion.
+* Function that call themselves as the last action is called as tail recursion.

-* The scala compiler detects tail recursion and repllaces it with a jump back to the begining of the function after updating the function parameters with new values.
+* The scala compiler detects tail recursion and replaces it with a jump back to the begining of the function after updating the function parameters with new values.